mdn/browser-compat-data/docs/data-guidelines/spec_links.md

 If BCD's linter complains about the provided URL, you will need to check its state within browser-specs.
 Common scenarios include:

 - The specification is not yet part of browser-specs.
 Check whether an issue already exists; if not, open one and ask whether the W3C would consider adding the specification.
 - The specification no longer has a "good" standing.
 Check if there is a new version of the specification (at a different URL), or if the specification development has been discontinued (and the features in BCD should be considered "non-standard" from this point on).
-If the specification cannot be added to browser-specs, but there is a reason it should be in BCD, you can add it to BCD's [specification host exception list](https://github.com/mdn/browser-compat-data/blob/main/lint/linter/test-spec-urls.js).
+- If the specification cannot be added to browser-specs, but there is a reason it should be in BCD, you can add it to BCD's [specification host exception list](https://github.com/mdn/browser-compat-data/blob/main/lint/common/spec-urls-exceptions.txt).
 Only do this as a last resort.
+The specifications hosted at https://github.com/WebAssembly and https://registry.khronos.org/webgl/extensions/ are part of the exception list by default.
 - The specification URL doesn't contain a fragment identifier.
 You will have to add one.
 It looks like this: `https://tc39.es/proposal-promise-allSettled/#sec-promise.allsettled`.

 ## Best practices